-37. Atlanta (4-12) – OT Antonio Richardson – Tennessee – Agent: Tory Dandy/Eugene Parker (Relativity Sports): Atlanta’s offensive struggles this season have been because of a combination of injuries, lack of depth, and mostly, a disastrous offensive line.
+37. Atlanta (4-12) - OT Cyrus Kouandjio – Alabama – Agent: Bus Cook (BC Sports): If Kouandjio slips this far Atlanta would sprint to the podium to select him.
+In light of the Jonathan Martin saga and the disaster that is Bryant McKinnie, the offensive tackle position is in dire need of an upgrade.
+Getting Kouandjio here would present tremendous value as well as fitting perhaps Miami’s biggest need.
+Atlanta’s offensive struggles this season have been because of a combination of injuries and lack of depth and the retirement of Tony Gonzalez leaves a hole in the middle of the field.
 Richardson (6-foot-6, 325 pounds) has displayed a solid overall skill-set and has been a stalwart at left tackle for the Volunteers the past two seasons.
 General Manager Thomas Dimitroff would be wise to pick up the well-rounded Richardson, who has showed he can slow down elite pass-rushers with his excellent size and strength, plus he would appease owner Arthur Blank’s recent vow to protect their franchise quarterback better (http://espn.go.com/blog/nflnation/post/_/id/111836/arthur-blank-felt-matt-ryans-pain)

 39. Jacksonville (4-12) RB Jeremy Hill – LSU – Agent: Jonathan Perzley/Brian Mackler (Sportstars): The Jaguars franchise has been led by RB Maurice Jones-Drew for many years but we could see that come to an end next season as he is set to become an unrestricted free agent.
 The team should let him test the market and bring in some much-needed youth.
 LSU offensive coordinator has raved about Hill, who is the most physically gifted running back in this class.
-With an incredible blend of size (6-foot-2, 235 pounds) and speed, Hill could team with Manziel and be the catalysts that the team needs for a successful rebuild.
+With an incredible blend of size (6-foot-2, 235 pounds) and speed, Hill could team with Denard Robinson as a dynamic one/two punch.

 40. Minnesota (5-10-1) – DE Scott Crichton – Oregon State: Minnesota has to fill the void that will likely be left when Jared Allen isn’t re-signed this offseason.
 Even if another team won’t throw a lot of money his way and he’s brought back (not likely), the team has Everson Griffin entering free agency as well and will need to add a pass-rusher to complement Brian Robison.
 Crichton is an underrated player who comes from a 4-3 scheme.
 The Beavers have used him at both end spots as well as an inside pass-rusher on third downs.
 Crichton’s versatility, experience in the 4-3 (which Minnesota strictly runs), and size (6-foot-3, 265 pounds) make him a perfect candidate to usher in some youthfulness to the Vikings’ defensive line.

-41. Buffalo (6-10) G Cyril Richardson – Baylor: Buffalo needs to protect their franchise quarterback E.J.
+41. Buffalo (6-10) OG Xavier Su’a Filo – UCLA: Buffalo needs to protect their franchise quarterback E.J.
 Manuel in his critical upcoming sophomore campaign.
 Erik Pears at right tackle needs to be put in a backup role as does left guard Doug Legursky.
-Richardson provides excellent value in the second-round, has the versatility to play virtually any position on the line, and has tremendous size (6-foot-5, 340 pounds).
+Su’a Filo provides excellent value in the second-round, has the versatility to play virtually any position on the interior, and has tremendous size (6-foot-3, 340 pounds).
 This pick would be made to appease the team’s franchise player while also filling a major need.

-42. Tennessee (7-9) RB Bishop Sankey – Washington – Agent: XAM Sports: With rumors swirling of current RB Chris Johnson possibly being cut this off-season (which wouldn’t be a surprise at all), Sankey would be the antithesis to Johnson.
+42. Tennessee (7-9) RB Bishop Sankey – Washington – Agent: XAM Sports: With running back Chris Johnson a New York Jet, bringing in Sankey would be the antithesis to Johnson.
 Sankey is compact (5-foot-10, 200 pounds, with room to grow), extremely physical (think Ray Rice), has excellent vision, and doesn’t dance in the hole.
 Sankey has been an absolute workhorse at Washington and just broke Corey Dillon’s school record of 1,695 yards rushing in a season with 1,775 yards (with one more game to go).